vitoleandro/challenge_exzeo/readme.md

 ![Z105](/images/Z105.jpg "Z105")

 **TASKS**
-* Name the radio station, number and slogan
+* Name the radio station, number and slogan/tagline
 + Create a basic design mockup in photoshop or illustrator

 -------